 Dental anxiety is a reality for a large portion of the population.
 These dental fears can be due to a variety of reasons.
 For some people, a past negative dental experience clouds their ability to imagine ever having a positive one.
 Fear of pain is another leading cause of dental anxiety.
-Other patients may feel a sense of anxiety due to their inability to control what is happening in their mouth during the appointment.
+Other patients may feel a sense of anxiety due to their inability to control what is happening in their mouths during the appointment.
 Sometimes the fear of revealing to another person what’s going on in your mouth can lead to a fear of embarrassment or exposure.

 There are many levels of dental phobia.
 Mild cases of dental phobia are quite common.
 Mild dental phobia may be demonstrated by feeling nervous in the waiting room or while being examined and treated.
 Extreme dental phobia is less common.
 Extreme dental phobia displays itself typically through physical illness, crying, panic, loss of breath and lack of sleep leading up to your appointment.